Scope these Texas fall festivals near you for the whole family to enjoy.

 2. Dallas Arboretum

 One of DFW’s favorite fall spots to visit.
 This is a must-visit just for the pumpkin village.
-Autumn at the Dallas Arboretum will be A Fall Fairy Tale this year.
+Autumn at the Dallas Arboretum theme will be It’s the Great Pumpkin, Charlie Brown.
 It’s a site to see and a great place for photo taking.
 Family-friendly.
+No pets.

 3. GrapeFest – A Texas Wine Experience – Grapevine